cunaedy/qEngine/README.md

 ## More Information

-Learn more about qEngine Directory: https://www.c97.net/qengine-lightweight-fast-powerful-cms.php
+Learn more about qEngine CMS: https://www.c97.net/qengine-lightweight-fast-powerful-cms.php

 Or try the live demo here: https://www.c97.net/qengine-demo.php